Call and guidelines for contributions

 If the revisions are farreaching, the reviewer will receive the author’s revised manuscript and might modify his or her critical response accordingly.

 The Editorial Board may publish some of the later comments on published contributions as critical responses (maximum 3,000 words) in one or more subsequent issues of the journal.
 Extensive critical responses with source references may be published as full-fledged, separate research articles.

-With your submitted manuscript, be it a research article or a critical response, please supply your name, contact details, academic and/or other professional titles and affiliations, as well as your research specialisms and any major publications.
-Please submit articles and responses through the contactform at page ‘Contact’, or to email@example.com.
+With your submitted manuscript, be it a research article, opinion piece, book review or a critical response, please supply your name, contact details, academic and/or other professional titles and affiliations, as well as your research specialisms and any major publications.
+We check the content for plagiarism.
+However, authors may request republication of their earlier publication from elsewhere or republication of their paper, published with us in another journal.
+It remains the responsibility of authors to get permission for using copyrighted material.
+Please submit articles and responses through the contactform at page ‘Contact’, or to firstname.lastname@example.org.

 Availability of Issues

 The published issues are freely available and downloadable in pdf-format (see the list shown below).
 For those who wish to receive a paper copy of one or more issues, we seek an arrangement with a professional publisher or printing company to make these available for a certain price to be paid either to the publisher/printer or directly to EGP.
 In the near future, we will also make available freely downloadable pdf documents of the individual articles and other texts as published in each of the journal’s issues.